Tutorial | Predictive maintenance in the manufacturing industry#

 Note

-For more on the distinction between storage types and meanings, please see the reference documentation or the concept lessons on schema, storage type and meanings in the Basics 101 course.
+For more on the distinction between storage types and meanings, please see the reference documentation or the concept lessons on schema, storage type and meanings.

 Accordingly, with data stored as strings, we won’t be able to perform any mathematical operations on seemingly-numeric columns, such as Use.
 Let’s fix this.